Bajo Cinca/Baix Cinca: Population

 The socio-economic transformation experienced in Spain in the 1960s caused territorially a double current of emigration: from the interior areas to the periphery and from the rural to the urban centers.
 For the Bajo / Baix Cinca region, as for other areas of Aragon, it meant a strong depopulation of its rural nuclei and the concentration of a part of the population in the capital of the region.

 The population of the region represents 11.03% of the total of the province of Huesca.
 The proportion between men and women is quite homogeneous.
-Fraga is where most of the population is concentrated, followed by Mequinenza with almost 9.64% of the county's total.
+Fraga is where most of the population is concentrated, followed by Mequinenza with almost 9.64% of the comarca's total.
 All municipalities have a historical decrease with the exception of Fraga.

 Economy

 The Bajo / Baix Cinca region is one of the most dynamic regions in Aragon, mainly promoted by the agricultural sector.
 The percentage of the population employed in agriculture with respect to the total is 25.5%, creating an important added value in the sweet fruit sector.
 The Bajo / Baix Cinca is the Aragonese region with the most cultivated hectares in this sector.
 The Bajo / Baix Cinca has always been an agricultural area for two fundamental reasons: the first one because traditionally and culturally it has been associated to the countryside and the second one due to the weather factor and the low rainfall rate.
 It is a very important sector with a considerable increase in production due to the modernization of agricultural holdings and the increase of the Mequinenza irrigable area, reaching more than 3,000 hectares.
 Mequinenza has become a regional engines that leads this sector mainly dedicated to peach, cherry, olive and almond.

 Industry in Bajo / Baix Cinca is based mainly on industrial activities.
 The agrobusiness sector has a high percentage of companies, and its prominence in relation to direct and indirect employment is very significant.
 Services sector is also relevant for the economy of the area, representing the second source of income for the population, with a special importance of the tourism sector in areas such as Mequinenza that have numerous companies of active tourism, sport fishing and cultural tourism that attract both national and international visitors throughout the year.

 Historically, the energy production sector has been concentrated also in Mequinenza.
 Initially, in 1850s it was with the coal extraction from the Mequinenza coal basin for more than 150 years and later with the construction of hydroelectric reservoirs of Mequinenza (also known as "Mar de Aragón") and Riba-roja.